PoojaFirmware/CPrograms/Structure_union/linked_list/Readme.md

 10. **Convert Binary to Decimal**: Convert a binary number represented in a doubly linked list to decimal.

 ### Advanced Questions
-1. **Sort List**: Sort the list using merge sort.
-2. **Reverse in Groups of K**: Reverse the list in groups of `k`.
+1. **Reverse in Groups of K**: Reverse the list in groups of `k`.
-3. **Flatten Multilevel List**: Flatten a multilevel doubly linked list with child pointers.
+2. **Flatten Multilevel List**: Flatten a multilevel doubly linked list with child pointers.
-4. **Intersection of Two Lists**: Find the intersection of two doubly linked lists.
+3. **Intersection of Two Lists**: Find the intersection of two doubly linked lists.
-5. **Union of Two Lists**: Create a union of two doubly linked lists.
+4. **Union of Two Lists**: Create a union of two doubly linked lists.
-6. **Delete Alternate Nodes**: Delete every alternate node.
+5. **Delete Alternate Nodes**: Delete every alternate node.
-7. **Rotate and Reverse**: Rotate the list and then reverse it.
+6. **Rotate and Reverse**: Rotate the list and then reverse it.
-8. **Clone List with Random Pointers**: Clone a doubly linked list with next and random pointers.
+7. **Clone List with Random Pointers**: Clone a doubly linked list with next and random pointers.
-9. **Find Pairs with Sum**: Find pairs in a sorted list with a specific sum.
+8. **Find Pairs with Sum**: Find pairs in a sorted list with a specific sum.
-10. **Subtract Two Lists**: Subtract two numbers represented as doubly linked lists.
+9. **Subtract Two Lists**: Subtract two numbers represented as doubly linked lists.

----

 ## 3. Circular Linked List Questions